 When working with a client for the first time, it is important to have a clear understanding of their overall business needs.
 What is most important to them?
 How can you design your project to help them achieve their goals?
 Think about how your services align with their needs and how the project you’ve been tasked with can contribute to these larger business goals.

-During initial conversations, work closely with your client to develop value statements for your project that match their business goals.
+During initial conversations, work closely with your client to develop value statements for your project that align with their business goals.
 Down the road, this will help you to demonstrate concrete Return on Investment (ROI) for the work you complete.

 Value can be a tricky thing to measure as it means different things to different people, but by getting to know your client, understanding what drives value for their business, and creating specific project goals, you will put both your project as well as their business on the path to success.